jkafkadev/jkafkadev/README.md

 ### Hi there 👋

-- 🔭 I'm currently working on FactoryTwin at Advisory Aerospace
+- 🔭 I'm currently working on Judgement Day, a dimension traversal Minecraft mod
-- 🌱 I'm currently learning F# and Swift
+- 🌱 I'm currently learning NeoForge for Java
 - 💬 Ask me about my discord advertisement bot!
 - 📫 How to reach me:
   - LinkedIn: https://www.linkedin.com/in/jarod-kafka-54b04418b/